 Another study conducted by Gales et al. (2018) found that focal epilepsy presentation in the context of adult or adolescent onset could result from a mutation leading to MTHFR deficiency.
+It is critical that this mutation found in homocystinuria be detected early for treatment, as the neuropsychiatric syndrome could be easily treated with a combination of vitamin B9, vitamin B12, and betaine (Gales et al., 2018).

-Blue Cross and Blue Shield of Louisiana is an independent licensee of the Blue Cross Blue Shield.
+Blue Cross and Blue Shield of Louisiana is an independent licensee of the Blue Cross Blue Shield Association.